-Prior to the extensive sewer upgrade projects undertaken over the past decade, iIt wais estimated that over 110,000 feet of the City's city's gravity sewer system consisteds of concrete sewer pipe, with the majority of the remaining pipe constructed of more modern pipe materials (PVC).
+Prior to the extensive sewer upgrade projects undertaken over the past decade, it was estimated that over 110,000 feet of the city's gravity sewer system consisted of concrete sewer pipe, with the majority of the remaining pipe constructed of more modern pipe materials (PVC).

-Wastewater in the Greater Omak Area is collected and treated in one of three ways: through the City's city's municipal system; through small privately owned community systems; or through individual septic tanks and drainfields.
+Wastewater in the Greater Omak Area is collected and treated in one of three ways: through the city's municipal system; through small privately owned community systems; or through individual septic tanks and drainfields.
 This plan will primarily focus on the City's municipal system.

-The City city provides central sewer treatment services to all areas within the corporate limits.
+The city provides central sewer treatment services to all areas within the corporate limits.

 The Sewer collection and treatment facility is a typical activated sludge oxidation ditch system with outfall to the Okanogan River.
 According to the city engineers, the collection system is well laid out with a good configuration of trunk and interceptor lines coupled with feeder or collector laterals.
-Collection pipes are mostly concrete, with newer piping beinghave mostly been upgraded PVC plastic.
+Collection pipes have mostly been upgraded PVC plastic.
 The treatment facility, which was recently upgraded, is located at 635 South Fir Street in South Omak.
 The City's wastewater collection system includes over 24 miles of gravity sewer pipe, approximately 0.3 miles of force main pipe, four sewage lift stations, and associated telemetry.

 The plant was constructed in 1977 and has been the subject of various upgrades and expansions ever since.
-In 1996, the City of Omak completed the Wastewater Treatment Facilities General Sewer Plan for the ccity and its future service area.
-That same year, Omak completed the Wastewater Treatment Facilities Engineering Report, which identified specific needs for the ccity's wastewater treatment facility.
+In 1996, the City of Omak completed the Wastewater Treatment Facilities General Sewer Plan for the city and its future service area.
+That same year, Omak completed the Wastewater Treatment Facilities Engineering Report, which identified specific needs for the city's wastewater treatment facility.
 See Map C.2 in the Map Appendix.